 At a time when we are looking after our health, this Korean kimchi recipe by Chef Yim Hyungsoo offers a wealth of healthy benefits

 Local Korean Chef Yim Hyungsoo knows a thing or two about preserving foods.
-The New Malden based food researcher and artist has helped create a cookbook as part of the first ever Kimjang Project in London this year.
+The New Malden based food researcher and artist has helped create a cookbook as part of the first-ever Kimjang Project in London this year.
 The book features recipes from North Korea, South Korea and China – all from locally based chefs.

-He says: “Kimchi is a fermented preserved food among thousands of Korean dishes, which contains a variety of seasonal vegetables, sea-foods and meat.
+He says: “Kimchi is a fermented preserved food among thousands of Korean dishes, which contains a variety of seasonal vegetables, sea foods and meat.
 The taste can be spicy, tangy and fresh – good for all moods and occasions.
 We eat kimchi for every meal, and it also has amazing health benefits.”

-“Kimjang is the name of the massive producing of kimchi, which usually takes please between late autumn and early winter in Korea.
+“Kimjang is the name of the massive producing of kimchi, which usually takes place between late autumn and early winter in Korea.
 In that period, families, neighbours and village people cooperate together to share labour and foods and make kimchi – it is like a festival!